spacemeshos/api/README.md

 If there are no issues, this command should have exit code 0 and no output.

-Linting also occurs automatically as part of this repository's [continuous integration](.github/workflows/ci.yml), built on GitHub Actions.
-In addition to linting, CI also runs the `protoc` compiler, since that tends to surface a slightly different set of warnings and errors.

 For more information on linting, see the [style guide](https://buf.build/docs/style-guide).
 For more information on the difference between the `buf` tool and the `protoc` compiler, see [Use protoc input instead of the internal compiler](https://buf.build/docs/tour-7).

+### Continuous integration

+This repository has a continuous integration (CI) [workflow](.github/workflows/ci.yml) built on GitHub Actions.
+In addition to linting and breaking changes detection, it also runs the `protoc` compiler, since that tends to surface a slightly different set of warnings and errors than `buf`.

 ### Third party files